Floy Agnes Lee: Manhattan Project

 Lee and Fermi became friends during this time.
-In Lee's oral history, conducted by the Atomic Heritage Foundation, she elaborated on her relationship with Fermi: "We [Lee and Fermi] got to talking about what I liked to do and what he liked to, and we got on the subject of tennis.
+In Lee's oral history, conducted by the Atomic Heritage Foundation, she elaborated on her relationship with Fermi: "We got to talking about what I liked to do and what he liked to, and we got on the subject of tennis.
 Now, I did not know that this was Enrico Fermi.
 I only knew him as a number, because they wouldn’t give names out.
 So we would play tennis.
 This was before the bomb was dropped, and then afterwards also.
 He was a short man, and he had a funny little hat."
-After the atomic bombs were detonated over Hiroshima and Nagasaki, Lee was told that she had been playing tennis with a Nobel-Prize winner for months.
+After the atomic bombs were detonated over Hiroshima and Nagasaki, Lee was told that she had been playing tennis with a Nobel Prize-winner for months.
 She was shocked.
-Lee said that her response was: "'Oh, I can’t believe that.'
+She said that her response was: "'Oh, I can't believe that.'
 Because I was beating him in tennis every time.
-So when we went out to play tennis later, I didn’t beat him.
+So when we went out to play tennis later, I didn't beat him.
 I tried not to.
 We became very, very good friends."

 Post-war career

 After the war ended, Fermi encouraged Lee to continue her studies at the University of Chicago.
 She moved to Chicago, began her doctorate in biology, and worked at Argonne National Laboratory.
-Lee continued to study, work at the lab and raise her child after her husband passed away from cancer.
+She continued to study, work at the lab and raise her child after her husband died from cancer.
 After 14 years, she received her PhD.
 She later worked at the Jet Propulsion Lab in California and returned to work at Los Alamos National Laboratory before she retired.
 Over the course of her long career, she conducted research on the impact of radiation on chromosomes.

 Lee died in 2018 at the age of 95.